Alan-Murphy91/crime-in-vancouver/README.md

 Thanks to the combination of these three libraries I was able to segregate the available JSON data and construct the graphs and charts displayed on the dashboard.
 A problem I had initially was that my CSV file did not contain a headline column for date, as such I was left wanting of a timestamp for my timeline barchart.
 To resolve this I used a forEach function to catch the day, month and year in a column and convert the individual integers into a string which I was then able to parse into a string using d3's parse function.
+Aside from this I have just used standard DC/D3 code practice to display the data.

 Lines 118 to 150 are code excerpts which I have taken from the docs section of leaflet.js's documentation and the function for filtering the map is courtesy of Adil Moujahid (http://adilmoujahid.com/author/adil-moujahid.html).
 Prior to this I was quite unsure as to how to have